sangwoomo/ml-resources/README.md

 ## Topics in Machine Learning
 Miscellaneous topics related to machine learning. <br/>
-There are much more subfields in machine learning, but I'll not list them all.
+There are much more subfields, but I'll not list them all.

 ### Information Theory
 - Elements of Information Theory (Cover & Thomas)